jlin816/jlin816.github.io/_posts/2019-04-17-impact-of-ideas.md

 ---
 layout: post
-title: The impact of ideas
+title: The Impact of Ideas
 subtitle: A case for caring more about the intangible value of changing how people think
 date: 2019-04-17
 ack: Thanks to Kshitij, Timmy, and Basil for feedback! :)